madison-evans/agents/README.md

 ### Running the Application

-Run the `main.py` script to start interacting with the agents:
+Run the `main.py` script to start interacting with the agents (mainly for testing purposes):

 ```bash
 python main.py